Josh Carr: Port Adelaide career (1999–2004)

 In his first season, he did not play a game due to injury.
-In 2001 he became one of Port's key players, winning the best team man award.
-In 2004 he was appointed Vice Captain alongside Warren Tredrea.
+In 2000, he became a regular player in the first team, and in 2001 he became one of Port's key players, winning the best team man award.
+In 2002, Carr was said to be a key instigator of the famous Ramsgate fight between Crows and Port players after Showdown XI.
+By 2004 his leadership abilities had seen him appointed Vice Captain underneath Warren Tredrea.
 He played in the 2004 Port Adelaide premiership team before announcing he wanted to join Fremantle in 2005 to play alongside brother Matthew Carr.

 Fremantle career (2005–2008)

 Port eventually traded him and he returned to Western Australia at the beginning of the 2005 season.

 Carr was named as Fremantle's vice-captain for the 2007 & 2008 seasons.
 He won the Ross Glendinning medal in the second Western Derby of 2007, gathering 26 possessions and kicking three goals as Fremantle notched up their eighth win over West Coast.

 During the 2008 he began to question his career at Fremantle due to his brothers retirement.
 At the end of the 2008 season, Carr told the club that he wanted to be traded back to Port Adelaide for personal reasons.
 He played 83 games for Fremantle in four seasons.